nuevesolutions/q2-debugger/README.md

 Chrome network inspector shows API headers/body vs Q2 API debugger extension shows Tecton request key and request/response payloads.

+Meta contains internal API requests the backend does.
+In each request, we can see the body that is being passed, HTTP method, API url and also the response.

+Columns can be resizable, we can change the size of the columns like the same in network inspector.

+Copy the request data, response data with a single right mouse click.

 <img class="q2apiimg2 aligncenter" src="https://nuevesolutions.com/wp-content/uploads/2020/08/Screenshot3.jpg" alt="extension" />

 <strong>FAQ:</strong>